Veydrin Community Network

 All TTL values are user-configurable within the stated max.
 Apps should expose TTL as a simple duration selector, not a raw number.

 surplus payload includes an expires unix timestamp set by the originator.
 TTL governs how many hops a packet will travel before it stops propagating. expires governs whether the listing is still active at the application layer.
-Both must be checked: a packet that has not expired but has reached TTL 0 stops propagating; a packet that is still propagating but whose expires has passed must not be displayed as an active listing.
+Both must be checked: a packet that has not expired but whose transit.hops_remaining has reached 0 stops propagating; a packet that is still propagating but whose expires has passed must not be displayed as an active listing.
 Receiving apps discard surplus packets whose expires timestamp is in the past.

 | packet_type | Handler app | Deep link scheme |